JHerna17/Azure-Linux-DSVM-plus-extras/README.md

 # Azure ARM Template to deploy a Linux Data Science VMs + extras
-Automatically deploys in Azure the Linux DSVM using a template + installs the latest version of H2O for python and R, Keras, Theano and  XGBoost
+Automatically deploys in Azure the Linux DSVM using a template + installs the latest version of H2O for python and R

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FJHerna17%2FAzure-Linux-DSVM-plus-extras%2Fmaster%2Fazuredeploy.json" target="_blank">